sajibcse68/MyDailyLearn/graphql/graphql.md

 1. `obj:` The object that contains the result returned from the resolver on the parent field, or, in the case of a top-lavel `Query`, the `rootValue` passed from the `server configuration`.
 This argument enables the nested nature of GraphQL queries.

 2. `args:` An object with the arguments passed into the field in the query.
-For example, if the field was called with author(name: "Ada"), the `args` object would be: `{ "name": "Ada"}`.
+For example, if the field was called with author(name: "Ada"), the `args` object would be: `{ "name": "Ada"}`.3

 3. `context:` This is an object shared by all resolvers in a particular query, and is used to contain per-request state, including authentication information, dataloader instances, and anything else that should be taken into account when resolving the query.